enze-chen/enze-chen.github.io/teaching.markdown

 - <span style="font-weight:500">After graduation, should I work, do a Masters, or do a PhD?</span> [Should I do all of them?]({% post_url 2020-10-15-bsmsphd %}) Like all the other topics here, this is a personal decision and I'm happy to be a sounding board as you weigh your priorities.
+- <span style="font-weight:500">Relatedly, what can I do with a [X] degree in MSE?</span> Good question!
+I am of the opinion (biased, obv) that MSE sets you up, both technically and professionally, for any career.
+So let's chat about what interests you and how you wish to make an impact in the world. 💪🏼
 - <span style="font-weight:500">Fellowships seem like a ton of work; is it worth applying for the [GRFP](https://www.nsfgrfp.org/){:target="_blank"}, [NDSEG](https://ndseg.org/){:target="_blank"}, [CSGF](https://www.krellinst.org/csgf/){:target="_blank"}, etc.?</span>
 <span style="font-weight:500">Absolutely</span>, [for so many reasons]({% post_url 2020-8-8-nsfgrfp %}).
 Let's chat!